Static Analysis & Code Quality at Scale

 - The “Force Multiplier”: In large organizations like Google or Meta, custom static analysis tools save thousands of developer hours daily by catching bugs before they even reach a human reviewer.

-Mastering static analysis makes you the developer who builds the tools that make every other developer better.
+Mastering static analysis makes you the developer who builds the tools that make every other developer better—and it’s a skill the market is desperately demanding.

 The Transformation Pipeline: From Text to Truth